RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK19007/Quickstart/README.md

 The full specification of the [Solar Panel Connection](/Product-Categories/WisBlock/RAK19007/Datasheet/#solar-panel-connector-2) can be found on the datasheet of the RAK19007 WisBlock Base Board 2nd Gen.

+### LEDs

+Three LEDs are used to indicate the operating status.
+Below are the functions of the LEDs:

+🔴 Red LED - Connected to the charger chip to indicate the charger status.
+When the battery is charging, this red LED is on.
+When the battery is full, this LED is weak light or off.
+🟢 Green LED - Connected to the MCU module, controlled by MCU defined by the user.
+🔵 Blue LED - Connected to the MCU module, controlled by MCU defined by the user.

 ### Software Setup

 The WisBlock Core is designed to be interfaced with other WisBlock Modules like sensors, displays, and other interfaces.
 To make useful devices, you need to upload a source code to the WisBlock Core.